Mother Of Slain Singer Christina Grimmie Dies After Battle With Breast Cancer

 Christina was a popular contestant on NBC’s The Voice.
 She competed on the reality show during the sixth season in 2014, and was known for her impressive vocal range.
 She grew up listening to Christian singer Stacie Orrico and credits her with influencing her soulful sound.
 Christina was nicknamed “baby Celine Dion” by judges and noted Christina Aguilera as a top musical influence.
 She ended up finishing in third place and gained an army of supportive fans known as #TeamGrimmie.
 Maroon 5 frontman Adam Levine was her coach on the show, and despite the fact that she did not take first place, he still offered to sign her to his record label.

-Christina ended up signing with Island Records but was dropped.
+Christina ended up signing with Island Records, but was later dropped.
 In a tragic turn of events, one of her fans grew obsessive and violent.
 Kevin James Loibl shot and killed the young singer as she signed autographs for fans following a performance in Orlando, Florida.
 Loibl then committed suicide at the scene.

 Stunned by the tragedy, Christina’s family worked to preserve her legacy and talent.
 They released previously recorded music and started a foundation in her name, which works to support victims of gun violence and those affected by cancer.